shwetaramdas/cnvpoweranalysis/shiny/README.md

 W: the size of the window
 l: average sequencing read length
 D: haploid sequencing depth (for a diploid dataset of 30X total coverage, the haploid coverage is 15)
+theta: the variance inflation factor, equal to phi*N*D*W/l
-theta: the variance inflation factor
+phi: the variance inflation factor

 ### Contact
 This website is maintained by Jun Li's Lab.